vincentweisser/Computational_Longevity/Book/Chapter 5 - References.md

+# References

-# All of the references listed here, had major contributions to writting these asseys.
+### All of the references listed here, had major contributions to writting these asseys.
 They should take all the credit.
 I just repurposed what they reported.

 1. http://www.biomech.ulg.ac.be/project/multi-omics/
 2. https://mikeant.medium.com/debugging-biology-e0b4e809b791